-Regarding retirement benefits and accounts such as 401ks, pension, IRAs and other retirement plans, the court may divide these in a number of ways but will primarily look at the duration of the marriage.
-If you were married 10 years and contributed to the retirement fund over that period, the court can divide the entire account equally.
-If the marriage was 25 years or more but you only contributed to it for 10 years of the marriage, then that 10 year period would constitute the value of the fund to be divided.
+Regarding retirement benefits and accounts such as 401ks, pensions, IRAs, and other retirement plans, the court may divide these in a number of ways but will primarily look at the duration of the marriage.
+If you were married for 10 years and contributed to the retirement fund over that period, the court can divide the entire account equally.
+If the marriage was 25 years or more, but you only contributed to it for 10 years of the marriage, then that 10-year period would constitute the value of the fund to be divided.
 The remainder would be separate property.
-Premarital contributions and their appreciation are not considered marital and are not be divided.
+Premarital contributions and their appreciation are not considered marital and are not divided.

 For state retirement benefits, the court has to approve the Division of Property Order form.
 For federal employees with qualified retirement plans, a Qualified Domestic Relations Order is to be approved by the court and plan administrator.

 Spousal support can be awarded pursuant to ORC § 3105.18 based on the duration of the marriage, spousal contribution to the other’s education and employment advancement, disparity in incomes, and resources and ability to earn, among other factors.